thoughtbot/goal-oriented-git/src/1-3-understanding-what-is-being-tracked.md

 `# cd examples/1-3-understanding-what-is-being-tracked
 `$ git diff

-The first section establishes some context: which versions are being compared, which files, and which lines the changes appear on.
-More important than the context are the changes themselves:
+The first section gives some information about the change Git is showing: which versions are being compared, and on which lines of which files there are changes.
+Other than the file's name, this is more useful to machines than humans, and I usually don't read it.
+More important are the changes themselves:

 `# cd examples/1-3-understanding-what-is-being-tracked
 `! git diff | sed -e '1,/@@/d'